stackup-wallet/keystore/doc/spec.md

     Caller->>Keystore: Call handleUpdates
     loop Every update action
         Keystore->>Keystore: Get latest root hash
-        Keystore->>Keystore: Verify proofs
-        Keystore->>Verifier: Call validateData
+        Keystore->>Keystore: Prove node inclusion in root hash Keystore->>Verifier: Call validateData
         Verifier->>Verifier: Verify update data
         Verifier->>Keystore: Return validationData
+        alt next node is nil
+            Keystore->>Keystore: Prove node inclusion in next root hash else
+            Keystore->>Keystore: Prove next node inclusion in next root hash Keystore->>Next Verifier: Call validateData
+            Next Verifier->>Keystore: Return validationData
+        end
         Keystore->>Keystore: Update root hash
     end
 ```

 This process begins with the `Caller` initiating the `handleUpdates` function on the `Keystore` contract.
-For every `UpdateAction` in the batch, the `Keystore` MUST verify the UCMT proofs.
+For every `UpdateAction` in the batch, the `Keystore` MUST verify the UCMT proof.
 If ok, then the `Keystore` calls `validateData` on the `Verifier` encoded in the `node`.
 This will check if the update to the next root hash is valid and returns a corresponding `validationData` value.

-Note that `handleUpdates` accepts a batch of `updateAction` objects by design in order to support use cases where other entities, such as solvers, are relaying updates on behalf of many accounts.
+Note that `handleUpdates` accepts a batch of `updateAction` objects by design in order to support use cases where other entities, such as relayers, are broadcasting updates on behalf of many accounts.

 The returned `validationData` is a `uint256` with no implied structure except for a literal value of `1` which MUST signal a failed validation.
 Besides this, the `Verifier` and downstream callers are free to interpret this value in any way they see fit.
 This pattern was made to be especially adaptable with ERC-4337 which has specific standards for packing `validUntil` and `validAfter` values for a transaction.